What Is Crohn's and Inflammatory Bowel Disease?

 What Is the Treatment for Crohn's / IBD?

 The list goes on and on of the drugs prescribed for this health problem.
 Some patients take corticosteroids, however they can cause serious side effects, including a greater risk of infection.
 Likewise drugs containing mesalamine are often prescribed and have possible side effects like nausea, vomiting, heartburn, diarrhea and headaches.

 We are by no means physicians here, and cannot give medical advice.
-However, logic tells us since Emu Oil studies have shown that Emu Oil is a natural anti-inflammatory, and Crohn's / IBD is an inflammatory disease, it may help reduce the inflammation naturally.
-Ingesting Emu Oil dietary supplements will take the Emu Oil directly into the digestive tract, right to the source of inflammation.
-The anti-inflammatory component of Emu Oil is unknown at this time.
-In a U of M studies (2001) conducted for inflammation, Emu Oil reduced the degree of inflammation between 42% and 71% in mice with auricular (ear) swelling due to Croton oil.
-The Dr. conducting the studies reported the results to be "incredible".
+However, logic tells us since Emu Oil studies have shown that Emu Oil is a natural anti-inflammatory, and Crohn's / IBD is an inflammatory issue, it may help reduce the inflammation naturally.
+Ingesting Emu Oil dietary food supplements will take the Emu Oil directly into the digestive tract.
+In a University of Mass study (2001) conducted for inflammation, Emu Oil reduced the degree of inflammation between 42% and 71% in mice with auricular (ear) swelling due to Croton oil.
+Dr. Robert Nicolosi conducting the studies reported the results to be "incredible".

 Effects of Bio-active Emu Oil on Chemotherapy-induced Mucositis